menor/dbc_thick_client_rails/README.md

 # Build A Thick Client On Rails

 ##Learning Competencies
+- Build a client side heavy Rails.
+- Consume a JSON API.
+- Build Single Page App.

 ##Summary

- # quizzes

-## This app exposes an API for a simple quiz application.

 Your mission: build a one-page app using (at least) jQuery, Javascript, and AJAX to render questions to the user, allow her to submit answers, tell her whether or not her submitted answer was correct, and give her her final correct / incorrect tally.

-Fork this [repo](https://github.com/dbc-curriculum/challenge-build-a-thick-client-on-rails) to get started!
+The code is under the source folder.

 ## APIs